This is grid, the first instrument made by monome.

 In short, grid doesn’t do much on its own.
 It’s inherently modeless, adapting to the immediate needs of the artist through a host application.
 Through one, it might do traditional MIDI controller things.
 Through another, it might facilitate + visualize realtime buffer manipulation.
 The host determines grid’s usefulness in a specific context.

 Most artists approach grid through two doors, often simultaneously: as an instrumentalist (using applications made by others) or as a designer (creating applications for others).
 There are applications for laptops + desktops and applications for norns.
+If you have access to a modular synth, grid also connects to modules, which are also reprogrammable.

 Over the last 15 years, grid has connected instrumentalists + designers to create an ecosystem of applications.
 This exchange of ideas and energy has, in turn, created a community.